Bogus ‘Bitcoin killer’ cryptocurrency founder pleads guilty

 Greenwood, a citizen of Sweden and the United Kingdom, has been detained since his arrest.

-U.S. Attorney Damian Williams said Greenwood helped operate one of the largest international fraud schemes ever.
+U.S. Attorney Damian Williams said Greenwood helped operate one of the largest international fraud schemes in history.
 His office said victims invested more than $4 billion.

-“Greenwood’s lies were designed with one goal, to get everyday people all over the world to part with their hard-earned money — real money — and to line his own pockets to the tune of hundreds of millions of dollars,” Williams said in a release.
+“Greenwood’s lies were designed with one goal, to get everyday people all over the world to part with their hard-earned money — real money — and to line his own pockets to the tune of hundreds of millions of dollars,” Williams said in a statement.

 Ignatova, nicknamed the Cryptoqueen and described as OneCoin’s top leader, disappeared in October 2017 and remains at large.
 In June, she was added to the FBI’s Top Ten Most Wanted List and there is a $100,000 reward for information leading to her arrest.